Digilent/Eclypse-Z7-SW/README.md

 ## Description

-This is a branch of the Eclypse Z7 board containing the SDK workspace with the Zmod ADC 1410 set in Zmod connector A. The project is configured to work with the [zmodlib](https://github.com/Digilent/zmodlib) in order to show case the the Zmod ADC 1410 usage with the Elypse Z7.
-The workspace has both the bare-metal and the linux project in them, both projects fulfill the same functionality regardless of OS platform.
-The functionality of the SDK Demo is documented inside the code via comments.
+This is a branch of the Eclypse Z7 board containing the SDK workspace with the Zmod ADC 1410 set in Zmod connector A. The project is configured to work with the [zmodlib](https://github.com/Digilent/zmodlib) in order to showcase the use of the Zmod ADC 1410 with the Eclypse Z7.
+The workspace contains projects targeting both bare-metal and linux, which both possess the same functionality regardless of OS platform.
+The functionality of the SDK demo is documented inside the code via comments.

 The bare-metal hardware platform used for this Petalinux project has been imported from the [Hardware repository](https://github.com/Digilent/Eclypse-Z7-HW/tree/zmod_adc/master) of the same branch as this.
 In order to minimize confusion, currently the commit message of the imported hardware platform contains the commit hash of the exported hardware platform of the aforementioned Hardware repository.

 The Linux project works with both the Petalinux project as is and the ~~[SD card image](https://reference.digilentinc.com/vivado/installing-vivado/start)~~ provided by us.

-For more details on how to use the [zmodlib](https://github.com/Digilent/zmodlib) and how to set up your environment please visit [Zmod Base Library User Guide](https://reference.digilentinc.com/reference/zmod/zmodbaselibraryuserguide)
+For more details on how to use the [zmodlib](https://github.com/Digilent/zmodlib) and how to set up your environment please visit the [Zmod Base Library User Guide](https://reference.digilentinc.com/reference/zmod/zmodbaselibraryuserguide)

 ## First and Foremost